-2. Write Out the Worst Possible Outcome
+Step 2: Write Out The Worst Possible Outcome

 Step two is to write out the worst possible outcome of the worry situation.
 On the right-hand side of the page, answer the question, “What is the worst possible thing that can happen as a result of this problem?”

 You may lose your money, lose your relationship, lose your job, your investment, your health, or your prestige.
 Whatever it is, write it down.

 Steps one and two will quickly start relieving the stress that causes worry.